EFT Asymptotics: the Growth of Operator Degeneracy: Rigour in two dimensions

 We begin by considering a single scalar field $\phi$ in $1+1$ dimensions.
 This section follows the analysis and methods introduced in~\cite{CARDY1986186}.
 We will first estimate the growth of all the operators as encoded in the Plethystic exponential.
 Using an appropriate projector, the PE can be turned into a Hilbert series, which encodes the number of scalars appearing in the theory; we will move on to estimating the growth of scalars using this Hilbert series.
 Finally, we will impose the IBP constraints, which amounts to throwing out the $SL(2,R)$ descendants; again our aim is to be find an estimate of the growth of operators.

 The Plethystic exponential has the information of all the operators that one can construct, not necessarily invariant under Lorentz group.
 It is given by

 where $\chi_{\phi}(t,x)$ is the character for the spin-0 conformal representation, see e.g.~\cite{Dolan:2005wy}, with fugacities $t$ for scaling dimension (which effectively counts derivatives) and $x$ for angular momentum.\footnote{The presence of the $(1-t^2)$ in the conformal character enacts the null state condition---this is the condition of imposing equations of motion (EOM) on operators in an EFT (see~\cite{Henning:2017fpj} for a detailed discussion).
-All the fields of various spin that we will consider contain such null states (they saturate a unitarity bound in the free theory); we present a short discussion on the effect that EOM have on operator growth in \cref{app:eom}.} We will be using the variables $\beta$ and $\omega$,
+All the fields of various spin that we will consider contain such null states (they saturate a unitarity bound in the free theory); we present a short discussion on the effect that EOM have on operator growth in \cref{app:eom}.}